dlwicksell/nodem/README.md

     or
     $ NODEM_AUTO_RELINK=1 node examples/set.js

+GT.M changes some settings of its controlling terminal device, and Nodem has to reset them when it closes the database connection.
+By default, Nodem will reset the terminal device to typically sane settings.
+Normally this is the desired option, however, if you wish to restore the terminal to the state it was in when the open() call was invoked, the close() call allows this by setting the restoreTerminal property to true, or any non-zero number.
+E.g.

+    > db.close({restoreTerminal: true});

 ## Installation ##

 There are a few things to be aware of in order to use the Nodem addon.
 You will need to have GT.M installed and configured correctly, including setting up your environment with the required GT.M environment variables.
 You will also need to have Node.js installed and working.

 **ATTENTION:** These instructions assume that the nodem repository has been installed in your home directory.
 The paths will likely be different if you have installed this with npm.

 **NOTE:** If you have installed Nodem using npm, it will attempt to build mumps.node during installation.
 If there is a file in the nodem/ directory